European Economic Integration

 Methods and duration of examination:

-90 minutes of written exam plus three home assignment which together count for 25% (summer semester 2016) of the final grade.
+90 minutes written exam plus three small home assignments which together count for 10% of the final grade.

 Emphasis of the grade for the final grade: Please check regulations of the study programme